Pinotti/Pinotti/README.md

 **`Backend Software Developer`**

-Experienced developer with a career that began in 2015, working with Java and later transitioning to PHP, using frameworks such as Laravel and Scriptcase.
+Backend developer with a career that began in 2015, working with Java and later transitioning to PHP, using frameworks such as Laravel and Scriptcase.

 Over the years, I have built expertise in developing systems for banks, insurance companies, and major European corporations, as well as contributing significantly to the creation of a public and private educational management platform.